nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_OBJECTS.md

 You have volunteered your time to a local political candidate, Elizabeth Sanger, who wants to become a US representative in Congress for your district.
 Unfortunately, the team discovered that you're a software developer, so they have begged you to build an application that lets them track volunteers, and store information about Elizabeth and her campaign.

-Your job is to define the different objects and resources, their structure, and the corresponding properties for each, to represent the following information about Elizabeth's campaign.
+Your job is to define the different objects and arrays, their structure, and the corresponding properties for each, to represent the following information about Elizabeth's campaign.

 1. Her congressional district (_you can use yours here_)
 1. Her platform statements for the following issues.